stelligent/crossing-go/README.md

     go build

 ## :children_crossing: Verify Build
-Change into the directory where crossings-go was built
+Change into the directory where crossing-go was built

     ./crossing-go --version
     crossing-go version 0.0.5